remix-run/react-router/docs/guides/overview.md

    activate the entire tree of routes on that branch, nesting all the UI.

-3. You simply call `<RouteHandler/>` and it will render the active child route.
+3. You simply use the `<RouteHandler/>` component and it will render the active child route.

 ```js
 var App = React.createClass({